SCohenLab/infer-subc/README.md

 The starting point for the `infer-subc` analysis pipeline is to perform instance segmentation on single or multichannel confocal microscopy images, where each channel labels a different intracellular component.
 Each organelle will be segmented from a single intensity channel.
 The subsequent analysis is performed at a single-cell level, so we have also developed several workflows to segement the cell area.

-We recommend that you use our `infer-subc` implementation for Napari called [`organelle-segmenter-plugin`](https://github.com/ndcn/organelle-segmenter-plugin) for segmentation.
+We recommend that you use our `infer-subc` implementation for Napari called [`organelle-segmenter-plugin`](https://github.com/ndcn/organelle-segmenter-plugin) if you will be using this package for segmentation.
 This will allow users to systematically test segmentation settings for each organelles, then batch process all organelles of interest across multiple cells.
-Alternatively, you can utilize the included set of Jupter Notebooks or your own python script calling functions from the infer_subc module to work through the segmentation process step by step for each cell.
+If you do not wish to use the GUI, you can utilize the included set of Jupter Notebooks or your own python script calling functions from the infer_subc module to work through the segmentation process step by step for each cell.
+Alternatively, you can use your preferred segmentation method outside of infer-subc (e.g., CellProfiler, Imaris, ImageJ, etc.).

+> ### Input image formatting:
+>
+> We have tested the following file formats as input in both the Napari plugin and the notesbooks:
+>
+> - Single or multi-channel ".tiff"/".tif" or ".czi" files
+> - Compatable with 2D (single Z-plane) or 3D (Z-stack) images
+> - Dimension order: CZYX

 ### <ins>Option A:</ins> [Napari Plugin](https://github.com/ndcn/organelle-segmenter-plugin) 🔌